junxit/us-congress-bills-111/bill.md

   > - **(d)** *Coordination and collaboration* The Commission shall carry out the duties described in subsection (b) in coordination and collaboration, when appropriate, with Federal, State, and local governments and Indian tribes affected by this title.
   > - **(e)** *Regulatory authority* The Commission shall have no power to issue regulations.
   > - **(f)** *Annual report*
-  >   - **(1)** *In general* Each year, the Commission shall prepare, submit to the Committee on Commerce, Science, and Transportation of the Senate, the Committee on Natural Resources of the House of Representatives, and the Under Secretary for Oceans and Atmosphere, and make available to the public an annual report describing—
+  >   - **(1)** *In general* Each year, the Commission shall prepare, submit to the Committee on Commerce, Science, and Transportation of the Senate, the Committee on Energy and Commerce of the House of Representatives, and the Under Secretary for Oceans and Atmosphere, and make available to the public an annual report describing—
   >     - **(A)** the activities carried out by the Commission during the preceding year; and
   >     - **(B)** the progress of the Commission in achieving the benchmarks described in paragraph (2).
   >   - **(2)** *Benchmarks* The benchmarks described in this paragraph are the following: